What is Foot-and-Mouth Disease (FMD)?

 5. Get the latest information on the outbreak and proper advice on what you can do to help contain the spread of the disease.

 An outbreak of a highly contagious animal disease such as FMD is likely to cause great anxiety in the community - especially among livestock owners near the infected property or properties.
 The UK outbreak in 2001 showed that rumours and ill-advised theories about the disease can spread quickly and can make a difficult situation much, much worse.

 If you are a livestock owner or a resident of the region where an FMD outbreak has occurred, what you do - especially in the first few days of an outbreak - could have a major influence on how far the disease spreads.
-So, please make sure that, when you get advice on what to do, it is good advice based on sound science and the collective experiences of the vets and others who have actually worked in combating FMD outbreaks overseas.
+So, please make sure that, when you get advice on what to do, it is good advice based on sound science and the collective experiences of vets and others, including those who have actually worked in combatting FMD outbreaks overseas.

-If an FMD outbreak were to occur anywhere in Australia, a phone hotline will be operating within hours.
-It will be able to answer most queries from the public about any aspect of the disease outbreak.
-The hotline number will be advertised extensively and also posted on our website as soon as an FMD outbreak is confirmed.
+If an FMD outbreak were to be confirmed anywhere in Australia, the emergency response 24 hour hotline is available (1800 675 888).
+Staff will be able to answer most queries from the public about any aspect of the disease outbreak.

 6. Abide by all movement restrictions.